 Close search

-As Workman approaches its 40th anniversary, leaders of the firm share their plans and vision for the future, within the UK’s rapidly evolving property industry.
+In this series of interviews with our Management Board, Workman’s leaders share their plans and vision for the future within the UK’s rapidly evolving property industry.

-Here, Richard Taylor, Partner and Head of Building Consultancy, outlines the challenges and opportunities presented by today’s commercial real estate market.
+Here, Richard Taylor, Partner, and the firm’s Head of Building Consultancy, outlines the challenges and opportunities presented by today’s commercial real estate market.

 What are your priorities for Workman’s Building Consultancy?